 Every place on Earth is fascinating and unique, but Peru is one of those countries that manage to stand above the crowd.

-1. To experience its ancient ruins and culture
+1. To Experience its Ancient Ruins and Culture

-Whether it is through visiting a museum, wandering around a town or village, or hiking to one of the hidden Inca ruins, you will always be surrounded by the strong presence of history and of their cultural influences.
+Whether it is through visiting a museum, wandering around a town or village, or hiking to one of the hidden Inca ruins, you will always be surrounded by the strong presence of history and its cultural influences.

-2. To meet the people
+2. To Meet the People

-It’s always interesting to meet new people and to experiment new cultures, but Peruvians make this act an even more interesting and enjoyable experience.
+It’s always interesting to meet new people and to experiment with new cultures, but Peruvians make this act an even more interesting and enjoyable experience.

 Many of them have never traveled out of the country or even out of their cities or villages.
 Sharing stories with them makes for an interesting learning experience about the country and about their tales.

-3. To enjoy their handcrafts
+3. To Enjoy their Handcrafts

 Textiles are some of the most famous handcrafts you’ll find in any part of Peru.
 You can see the women weaving those exquisite patterns that make up a decorative wall carpet, scarf, jumper, or anything in between.

 Not only do these make great souvenirs and travel mementos, but by buying them you are helping to support their traditions and are giving the opportunity of decent living to a family.

-You can see snow in the Andes, and not far away you can sandboard in the desert in Huacachina Oasis.
-You can see Penguins at Ballestas Islands next to the dry and desert like town of Paracas, and you can row peacefully in the Amazonian jungle rivers.
+You can see snow in the Andes, and not far away, you can sandboard in the desert by the Huacachina Oasis.
+You can see Penguins at Ballestas Islands next to the dry and desert-like town of Paracas, and you can row peacefully in the Amazonian jungle rivers.

-5. To indulge in their cuisine
+5. To Indulge in their Cuisine

 It’s said that Peru has one of the best cuisines in America.
 I believe that’s true.

-Peru not only holds a variety of ethnic mixes, but also a climatic variety of 28 individual climates.
+Peru holds not only a variety of ethnic mixes but also a climatic variety of 28 individual climates.
 This mixing of cultures and variety of climates differ from city to city, thus creating a varied cuisine across the country.

-If you’re curious in trying an Andean delicacy, try guinea pig meat.
+If you’re curious about trying an Andean delicacy, try guinea pig meat – Cuy.
 It’s juicy and tender but not for the weak stomach.
-In general, Peruvian meals tend to be spicy and heavy, but so delicious.
+In general, Peruvian meals tend to be spicy and heavy but so delicious.

-6. To enjoy their beaches
+6. To Enjoy their Beaches

-For a good time in the sun, sand, and crystal waters; you can go to popular beaches like El Silencio, Punta Sal, Punta Hermosa, Pucusana, and Santa María.
+For a good time in the sun, sand, and crystal waters, you can go to popular beaches like El Silencio, Punta Sal, Punta Hermosa, Pucusana, and Santa María.

-7. To enjoy their drinks!
+7. To Enjoy their Drinks!

 Great drinks must accompany great food.
 Right?
 Peru makes sure that’s the way it’s done.
-Whether you prefer the bubble gum tasting Inca Kola or the strong beers, Peruvian drinks will make you addicted to them.
+Whether you prefer the bubble gum-tasting Inca Kola or the strong beers, Peruvian drinks will make you addicted to them.